ErickMwirigi/weather/README.md

 ## Data Component
 The Data component is a reusable table row for displaying weather data.
 It receives data as props and renders it in a table row.

+## Description Component
+The Description component provides a weather analysis description based on the selected view ('anga' or 'mkulima').
+It displays different information depending on the user's choice.